tunjan/tunjan.github.io/src/about.md

 published_date: "2022-07-14 08:48:07 +0000"
 layout: default.liquid
 is_draft: false
-data: {image: }
+data: {image: tunjan.png}
 ---

-This site serves the purpose of growing a garden of ideas, knowledge and interests.
+# Personal logging system

+This **wiki** aims to be a personal logging system of, <a href="knowledge.html">knowledge</a>, projects and studies.
 Making a few but deliberate improvements over time to each page.

-The implementation of the website aims to make addition and edition of content as easy and systematic as possible.
+The implementation of the website attempts to make addition and edition of content as easy and systematic as possible.
 Thus, avoiding putting off its growth and daily refinement.

+The files are compiled through the <a target="_blank" href="https://cobalt-org.github.io">Cobalt</a> static site generator.
+It takes everyting in the `src` folder and builds it into the `site` directory.

+## Minimal

+The core philosophy behind the site, is to make it as **resilient** as possible to future technologies.
+Thus, no frameworks are employed, and no dependencies needed.
+Javascript functionality is totally optional while the CSS does take only a few lines of code.

+The <a target="_blank" href="https://github.com/tunjan/tunjan.github.io"><strong>source</strong></a> can be freely accesed and downloaded through github.